samwell-ho/openpgp-ca/README.md

 # OpenPGP CA

-OpenPGP CA (certificate authority) is a tool for managing OpenPGP keys in groups or organizations.
+OpenPGP CA (certification authority) is a tool for managing OpenPGP keys in groups or organizations.

 Imagine this:  Carol is the technical expert in her group.
 The need for